 In April 1962, Mohammad Hanif Meher Kacheilvi presented a theory in a periodical Khadim-e-Watan.
 He said that the Arains grow vegetables.
-Similarly, the Jews also wished to grow vegetables rejecting ‘Mon Salwa’ (the heavenly food presented to the Jews from God).
-This somehow made him believe that the Arains are the descendants of Jews.
+Similarly, the Jews also wished to grow vegetables rejecting Mann-o-Salwa (the heavenly food presented to the Bani Israel from Allah).
+This somehow made him believe that the Arains were the descendants of Jews.

 Argument on Mohammad Hanif Meher Kacheilvi’s Theory

-- Do Arains are the only ones who grow vegetables in the sub-continent and in the entire world?
+The question arises, Are Arains the only community that grew vegetables in the Sub-Continent or for that matter in the entire world?
 This logical question is strong enough to reject Mohammad Hanif’s concept.
-For a moment suppose it is true, then it is safe to say that Judaism is a high breed religion.
-Also, the Jews are the children of Prophet Isaaq the son of Prophet Abraham.
+For a moment let’s suppose it is true, then it is safe to say that Judaism is a high-breed religion.
+Also, the Jews are the children of Prophet Isaaq, the son of Prophet Abraham.
 Hence, they are the blood of Prophets.

-- Had it been the reality then it would have been a matter of pride for the Arains.
-They would have felt honoured to be from the progeny of the ancient Prophets.
-In addition to that, there was also a righteous group in Jews who believed in the last Prophet of Allah and embraced Islam.
-Examples are various distinguished Companions of Prophet Mohammad as well as the mother of nation Safia bint-e-Haee.
+Had it been the reality then it would have been a matter of pride for the Arains.
+They would have felt honored to be from the progeny of the ancient Prophets.
+In addition to that, there was a righteous group of Jews who believed in the last Prophet of Allah and embraced Islam.
+Examples are various distinguished Companions of Prophet Mohammad as well as the mother of the nation, Safia bint-e-Haee.
 They converted to Islam from Judaism.
-Had this theory been true, it would have been an honour for Arains.
-They would have accepted it readily, rather than being ashamed or dishonored about it.
+Had this theory been true, it would have been an honor for Arains.
+They would have accepted this theory readily, rather than being ashamed or dishonored about it.

 Concept that Arains are Rajput

-The concept about the Arains that they are Rajput is also wrong.
+There is a concept that Arains are Rajput which is also wrong.
 If so, at least some Arains would have titled themselves as Rajput.
-Neither is there any historical proof of it nor any Arain has ever referred to himself as being a Rajput.
+Neither is there any historical proof of it nor has Arain ever referred to himself as a Rajput.

 Concept stating Arains as Hindus

-We have composed all known and unknown concepts about the Arains to make reader aware of this community’s background.
-The whole discussion concludes on the point that the Arains are Arabians.
-Though it is an undenied fact that the lineage of this community is confusing and controversial.
-However, if the al-Raee theory is true then the Arains are the Quraysh Arabs.
-They came to India with Mohammad Bin Qasim and inhabited here.
+We have composed all known and unknown concepts about the Arains to make the reader aware of this community’s background.
+The whole discussion concludes on the point that the Arains are Arabs.
+However, it is an undeniable fact that the lineage of this community is confusing and controversial.
+However, if the al-Raee theory is true the Arains are the Quraysh Arabs.
+They came to India with Mohammad ibn Qasim and inhabited here.